microsoft/MTC_PokerBot/README.md

 This code consists of the following:
 * DigitalTwinsPoker Directory
   * DigitalTwinsPoker.sln
-    * Azure Function Code, written in C#, .Net Core 3.1, Successfully compiled using Visual Studio Enterprise 2019, Version 16.11.5
+    * Azure Function Code, written in C#, .Net 6, Successfully compiled using Visual Studio Enterprise 2022, Version 17.0.4
       * HoldemFunctions, the game playing functions
       * PerceptFunctions, the function for reading the Suite Identifier model output
       * DigitalTwinLibrary, for interfacing with Azure Digital Twins (only useful for this implementation)